-Living abroad, studying under pressure or facing change can stir unexpected emotions
+Living abroad, studying under pressure or facing change can stir unexpected emotions.

-Living abroad, studying under pressure or facing change can stir unexpected emotions
+Living abroad, studying under pressure or facing change can stir unexpected emotions.

 • Identity, belonging and language can feel complicated